 Should a Small Business Outsource Payroll?

-In order for your small business to remain successful, you should consider hiring a payroll service.
-Even if you have only one employee, a payroll service can prepare paychecks, pay payroll taxes, and report on payroll.
+For your small business to remain successful, you should consider hiring a payroll service.
+Even if you have only one employee, a payroll processing service can prepare paychecks, pay payroll taxes, and report on payroll.
 If you miss a payment or report, a fine may be greater than the total cost of a year’s service.
-The use of a payroll service is a great way to ensure accurate, on-time, and compliant payroll.
+The use of a payroll service is a great way to ensure accurate and compliant payroll.
+It also saves time.

 Payroll services for small businesses can provide a number of benefits.
-Here are a few services they offer:
+Let’s look at a few:

 Challenges are a part of any small business, no matter how well run.
 It is essential for a small business to prepare for challenges, especially common ones, so they won’t become bigger problems.
 Recently, 11% of small business owners cited payroll and other administrative work as a top challenge.
-Among the tasks of running payroll is time-tracking, calculating an employee’s gross wages, and ensuring that employee paychecks reflect the necessary federal, state, and local taxes.
+Payroll functions include time-tracking, calculating an employee’s gross wages, collecting employee information, and ensuring that employee paychecks reflect the necessary federal, state, and local taxes.
+You also have to keep track of payroll data, which is also time consuming.
 Taking care of these tasks isn’t always easy, and it can consume precious time for busy business owners.
 A third-party provider that offers turnkey solutions can be more cost and time efficient than hiring and supervising staff to perform these functions.